-- Their thoughts on South Africa's ethical environment. - Whether they are influenced by these social circumstances, and if so, how. - Whether justification affects their ethical rationale. - Whether consequences (or rather a lack thereof) affects their ethical rationale. - Whether self-interest affects their ethical rationale. - · Whether the above differs in respect of their: - Gender - Religion - Completion of ethics education
+- Their thoughts on South Africa's ethical environment. - Whether they are influenced by ethics-related social circumstances within South Africa and if so, how. - Whether justification affects their ethical standards. - Whether consequences (or rather a lack thereof) affect their ethical standards. - o Whether self-interest affects their ethical standards. - Whether the above differs in respect of their: - Gender - o Religion - Completion of ethics education

-Initiative for this research was partly driven by a study conducted by Harvard Business

-School (along with Darden School of Business at the University of Virginia and the

-Amos Tuck School of Business at Dartmouth) demonstrating the utmost importance and necessity of more formal and consistent interest by educators in addressing the question of who today's students are (Piper et al.,1993).
+Initiative for this research was partly driven by a study conducted by Harvard Business School (along with Darden School of Business at the University of Virginia and the Amos Tuck School of Business at Dartmouth) demonstrating the utmost importance and necessity of formal and consistent interest by educators in addressing the question of who today's students are (Piper et al.,1993).
+However, due to defining uniqueness apparent in the ethics-related environment of current day South Africa and the lack of research pertaining to this area, it was necessary for a new questionnaire to be constructed.
+Although formulated specifically to address the environment, aspects from relevant prior studies and literature were incorporated, where applicable.